CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 ![Scaling per Node for C5n.9xlarge Compute Nodes (18cpu/node](../../qa_plots/scaling_plots/c5n9xlarge_Scaling_Node.png)

+Scaling is very good for the c5n.9xlarge compute nodes up to 7 nodes, the largest number of nodes that could be provisioned at the time this benchmark was done.

 Figure 5.
 Scaling per CPU on C5n.9xlarge Compute Node (18 cpu/node)

 ![Scaling per CPU for C5n.9xlarge Compute Nodes (36cpu/node](../../qa_plots/scaling_plots/c5n9xlarge_Scaling_CPUs.png)

+Scaling is also good when compared to the number of cpus used.
+Note that all benchmark runs performed using the c5n.9xlarge compute nodes fully utilized the number of cpus available on a node.

 ## Benchmark Scaling Plot for c5n.18xlarge and c5n.9xlarge